 Floating head type - holds the gemstone in a hand held unit that can be lifted completely off the platform that it sits on.

-There are other, more simplified ways of faceting, as can be seen in third world countries where gemstones are ‘native cut’, but these methods lack the accuracy that can be achieved with a precision faceting machine like those above.
+There are other, more simplified ways of faceting gemstones (sometimes referred to as ‘native cut’), but these methods lack the accuracy that can be achieved with a precision faceting machine like those above.

 There are many manufacturers of new machines in the USA, Australia and Europe.
 Prices will range and some may be more easily accessibly than others.
 Second hand machines occasionally come up for sale in the UK and abroad.
 Once purchased these machines can last for many years, even decades.